neysimoes/sass-mixins/README.md

 ### Linear horizontal (simple)

+Only start and end color.

 ```scss
 .class { @include horizontal-gradient(#666, #000); }
 ```

 ### Linear horizontal (multiple)

+The first color is the background color and the other are steps of gradient.

 ```scss
 .class { @include horizontal-gradient(#666, #000 50%, #444 80%); }
 ```

 ### Linear vertical (simple)

+Only start and end color.

 ```scss
 .class { @include vertical-gradient(#666, #000); }
 ```

 ### Linear vertical (multiple)

+The first color is the background color and the other are steps of gradient.

 ```scss
 .class { @include vertical-gradient(#666, #000 40%, #333 75%); }